German submarine U-534: August 1944

 On the second patrol, from 25 August 1944 to 24 October, the boat had to escape the Allied blockade of Lorient in France and get back to a friendly port.
 On 25 August U-534 left Bordeaux and the new Schnorchel was used for the first time.
 Exhaust gases leaked into the boat and several crew members collapsed.
 Surfacing for air, she was spotted and attacked by a Wellington bomber, B of No. 172 Squadron RAF, which her gunners shot down on 27 August.
 On 28 October, she arrived in Kiel where she was transferred to the 33rd U-boat Flotilla and underwent an extensive refit in Stettin, which put her out of action until 1 May 1945.

 May 1945

 In the early hours of 5 May 1945, a partial surrender ordered by Admiral Dönitz of German forces in Denmark, Germany and other areas came into effect.
-U-534 was informed by the harbour master at Oresund Elsinore that the ceasefire was in effect south of the 56th parallel.
+U-534 was informed by the harbour master at Øresund Elsinore that the ceasefire was in effect north of the 56th parallel.